apereo/cas/docs/cas-server-documentation/developer/Build-Process.md

 -Xverify:none
 ```

-If you're using OpenJDK 11 (or later) you may find the above VM options do not work.
-The key point for making IntelliJ
+If you're using OpenJDK 11 or later, you may find the above VM options do not work.
+The key point for making IntelliJ IDEA
-handle the project nicely is to give it lots of memory (either by specifiying the `-Xmx8g` VM options or in the IDE
+handle the project nicely is to give it lots of memory (either by specifying the `-Xmx8g` VM options or in the IDE
-menu Help -> Change Memory Settings).
+menu `Help -> Change Memory Settings`).

 #### Plugins